-On January 9, 2020, we (formerly Proteon Therapeutics, Inc.), and privately-held ArTara Subsidiary, Inc. ("Private ArTara"), completed the merger and reorganization (the "Merger"), in accordance with the terms of the Agreement and Plan of Merger and Reorganization, dated September 23, 2019 (the "Merger Agreement"), by and among the Company, Private ArTara and REM 1 Acquisition, Inc., our wholly owned subsidiary ("Merger Sub"), whereby Merger Sub merged with and into Private ArTara, with Private ArTara surviving as our wholly owned subsidiary.
+On January 9, 2020, we (formerly Proteon Therapeutics, Inc.), and privately-held ArTara Subsidiary, Inc. ("Private ArTara"), completed a merger and reorganization (the "Merger"), in accordance with the terms of the Agreement and Plan of Merger and Reorganization, dated September 23, 2019 (the "Merger Agreement"), by and among the Company, Private ArTara and REM 1 Acquisition, Inc., our wholly owned subsidiary ("Merger Sub"), whereby Merger Sub merged with and into Private ArTara, with Private ArTara surviving as our wholly owned subsidiary.
 The Merger was structured as a reverse merger and Private ArTara was determined to be the accounting acquirer based on the terms of the Merger and other factors.

-On January 9, 2020, in connection with, and prior to the completion of, the Merger, the Company effected a 1-for-40 reverse stock split of its common stock (the "Reverse Stock Split"), Private ArTara changed its name from "ArTara Therapeutics, Inc." to "ArTara Subsidiary, Inc.", and we changed our name from "Proteon Therapeutics, Inc." to "ArTara Therapeutics, Inc." In addition, on January 9, 2020, all of the outstanding shares of our Series A Preferred Stock were converted into shares of common stock.
+On January 9, 2020, in connection with, and prior to the completion of, the Merger, the Company effected a 1-for-40 reverse stock split of its common stock (the "Reverse Stock Split"), Private ArTara changed its name from "ArTara Therapeutics, Inc." to "ArTara Subsidiary, Inc.", and we changed our name from "Proteon Therapeutics, Inc." to "ArTara Therapeutics, Inc." On May 11, 2020, we changed our name from ArTara Therapeutics, Inc. to Protara Therapeutics, Inc. In addition, on January 9, 2020, all of the outstanding shares of our Series A Preferred Stock were converted into shares of common stock.
 Shares of our common stock commenced trading on The Nasdaq Capital Market under the new name and ticker symbol "TARA" as of market open on January 10, 2020.
 Unless otherwise noted, all references to share amounts in this Proxy Statement reflect the Reverse Stock Split.